 As a patent prosecutor, litigator, and former U.S. Patent and Trademark Office examiner, Justin Philpott has unique insight to recognize and obtain strong patents for clients.
-Specializing in intellectual property law for nearly two decades, he has critically examined hundreds of applications at the USPTO and carefully drafted, prosecuted, and litigated hundreds more patents as a registered U.S. patent attorney.
+Specializing in intellectual property law for more than two decades, he has critically examined hundreds of applications at the USPTO and carefully drafted, prosecuted, and litigated hundreds more patents as a registered U.S. patent attorney.
 With a global perspective, Justin protects the strategic IP for clients of all sizes, from startups to Fortune 500.

 Justin has patent prosecution, litigation, and counseling experience in a wide range of electrical, computer, and mechanical technologies.
 Additionally, he has developed a unique specialization in wireless communications and video coding and compression.
 Justin also has particular interests in green technology, artificial intelligence, and robotics.